Domestic and Family Violence factsheet

 A person who commits these crimes can go to jail, whether they are a man or a woman.

-Domestic and family violence includes behaviour or threats that aim to control a male or female partner by causing fear or threatening their safety.
+Domestic and family violence includes behaviour or threats that aim to control a partner by causing fear or threatening their safety.
 Domestic and family violence can include:

 - denying essential money to the partner or family;